-How to get to Quilotoa?
+How to get to Quilotoa by a bus?

 It’s very easy to get to Quilotoa.
-Latacunga is the largest nearby city from Quilotoa.
+First you need to reach Latacunga – the largest nearby city from Quilotoa.
 There’s a direct bus from Quito to Latacunga.
-If you’re traveling from Quito airport, you need to take a bus to Quitombe terminal (2$ per person).
+If you’re traveling from Quito airport, you need to take a bus to Quitombe terminal (ticket 2$ per person).
 Just when you go outside the airport terminal – there are 3 bus places:

-Quilotoa Volcanic Lake at the elevation of 3914 m
+Quilotoa Volcanic Lake at the elevation of 3914 m.

-Standing on the top we could actually see nothing except ourselves ?
-Obviously we wanted to take a steep and sandy path to the crater.
-You can also take a hike around the perimeter of the lagoon.
-The crater has 3 km in diameter and it’s considered as active volcano.
+Standing on the top we could actually see nothing except ourselves – the visibility was almost zero!
+You are allowed to take a steep, sandy path down to the lake and hike around of the lagoon crater.
+The crater has 3 km in diameter and it’s considered as an active volcano.
 Quilotoa can be hiked all year and it’s a perfect field for high altitude cardio-training.

 Before doing the trek, I would highly recommend staying in Quito for few days for a proper acclimatization, especially if you plan to hike to the bottom of the crater.
 Getting down takes 40 minutes but going back takes 1.30h.
 It’s only 2km but it’s really hard for you body.

 Of course donkeys are available to take you down & up, but I would avoid hiring animals as they are usually overworked.